NoahWenzel/The_Load_Class/README.md

 cartons, flats, or tubes.
 Each item has an address where it will be delivered.

-We will create a class that will manage a load of shipping items for delivery.
+I will create a class that will manage a load of shipping items for delivery.
 The Load class will help the driver by displaying each item when it is next to be delivered.
 It will allow the driver to mark when